-- Pins - ranging from safety pins, bobby pins, fastening pins & more
+- Pins - Safety pins, bobby pins, fastening pins & more

-- Clips - ranging from snap clips, alligator clips, binder clips & more
+- Clips - Snap clips, alligator clips, binder clips & more

-- Blu/White tack - or any kind of semi-permanent adhesive
+- Blu/White tack - Any kind of semi-permanent adhesive

 Pins are used mostly to help fit clothes around a mannequin or hangar.
 Ranging from bobby pins to safety pins, use them around the back and shoulder areas of your garment to ‘pull back’ the fabric and create a more sleek, fitted look.

 They are particularly useful for when you need to take photographs of your clothes from several angles.
 By threading them inside the fabric, you can make them almost invisible in-shot.

 Clips can be crudely considered as a more ‘heavy-duty’ version of pins — they are used for the same reason, but are able to hold different types of fabric more firmly in place.

 They are useful for when you have clothes with certain kinds of material where a pin couldn’t do the job.
 Sheer fabric is a good example of where clips become vital to holding things in place.